 When it comes to “getting stuff done” I consider myself an expert in the field 🙂

-Yes, I do relax — and I’m actually getting better at letting things go undone for a while.
-But for the most part, if there’s something that needs to be done, I’m going to do it… NOW (especially if it’s a quick task).
+Yes, I do relax — and I’ve gotten much better at letting things go undone for a while.
+But for the most part, if there’s something that needs to be done, I’m going to do it NOW (especially if it’s a quick task).